dragonflypl/web-wiki/flexbox&cssgrid.md

 grid-column: 1 / -1
 ```

+### Nesting grids

+Grids can be nested by making grid item (direct child of grid container) a `display: grid`.
+No additional work is needed.

 ## Flexbox spec

 With the ability to reorder children, wrap elements and divide up space on a collection of dynamic children, Flexbox is an essential layout tool for responsive applications and websites.